kharchenkolab/dropEst/README.rst

 ==================

 Pipeline for estimating molecular count matrices for droplet-based single-cell RNA-seq measurements.
-If you used the pipeline in your research, please `cite <#citation>`__ the corresponding `paper <https://doi.org/10.1186/s13059-018-1449-6>`__.
-To reproduce results from the paper see `this repository <https://github.com/VPetukhov/dropEstAnalysis>`__.
+If you use the pipeline in your research, please `cite <#citation>`__ the corresponding `paper <https://doi.org/10.1186/s13059-018-1449-6>`__.
+To reproduce results from the paper, please see `this repository <https://github.com/VPetukhov/dropEstAnalysis>`__.

 Documentation